tokio-rs/mio/doc/getting-started.md

 We have a pretty good server now.
 We understand how a Mio based application should be structured at the lowest layers.

-There are a few implementation details we need to discuss.
+There are a few implementation details we need to discus before we finish writing our server.
 The final sections will bring some of the architectural decisions to light and help you understand how to use Mio in a finer grained detail.

 #### Tokens